 “Good artists copy, great artists steal, -Picasso” I see you copying smaller influencers all the time @jamescharles.
 Swim at your own risk James.
 BTW, I have your palette, I think it’s great.
 Wet n’wild will be a good one too.
 Similar but different at the same time.— fmcgraw (@fmcgraw) September 7, 2019

 I guess now he knows what it feels like to have his “hard work” recreated without any credit.— maeghan ♡ (@maeghanvictoria) September 7, 2019

 can’t wait to buy it babes 💖

-Because the product has not yet been released, it’s unclear if the outer packaging or shade names will also have similarities to the James Charles Palette.
+Because the product has not yet been released, it’s unclear if the outer packaging or shade names will also be similar to those in the James Charles Palette.
 Either way, the attention from this entire ordeal will likely help Wet n Wild sell the palette when it launches later this year.

 See what others are saying: (Teen Vogue) (CNN) (PopBuzz)